 Young sows before having piglets for the first time and boars for breeding purposes may be purchased annually to an extent of 10% of the stock of adult pigs.
-For the purpose of massive expansion of the stock, the switch to another race, the opening of a new operation branch, or for breeds threatened by extinction this percentage may be increased to 40%.
+For the purpose of massive expansion of the stock, the switch to another race or the opening of a new operation branch this percentage may be increased to 40%.